President Don Young

 Don is a native of Fort Worth and discovered Tandy Hills as a teenager.
 He and his wife Debora Young founded FOTHNA in 2004 as a way to increase public awareness of the park.
 The first Prairie Fest was held in their front yard across from the park in 2006.
-He enjoys writing the monthly FOTHNA newsletter, Prairie Notes, and hiking the hills with Debora and Olive the Prairie Dog.
+He enjoys writing the monthly FOTHNA newsletter, Prairie Notes, and hiking the hills with Debora.
 He and Debora work together in their art glass business founded in 1973.

 Vice President: Greg Hughes

 Greg has a B.S and M.S. in Mechanical Engineering from the Tennessee Tech and the University of Michigan respectively and an MBA from TCU.
 He was Chair of the University West Neighborhood Association and has led organizations dedicated to a high-quality urban environment in Fort Worth.
 He served on the Executive Committee of the Fort Worth Transportation Authority (The T) for four years, was elected Secretary, and also was The Tʼs representative on the Regional Transportation Council of the North Central Texas Council of Governments.
 Greg is the chairman of the Metroplex organizing committee of the Great Plains Restoration Council, working to preserve the Fort Worth Prairie Park in southwest Fort Worth.
 He chaired the initial Bylaws Committed for the Friends of Tandy Hills Natural Area and served as the Co-chair of Prairie Fest 2013.
 An Eagle Scout, Greg is deeply committed to preserving opportunities for everyone in Fort Worth to enjoy the outdoors.